ngi-nix/summer-of-nix/README.md

 ## Definition

 Summer of Nix is a rare opportunity to collaborate on Nix packaging of open-source software in a supportive environment while being paid.

-It's for anyone who wants to rapidly increase their Nix skills while doing useful work.
+It's for anyone who'd like to develop and share their Nix and software development skills while working together.

+As a participant, you'd join a team doing useful work together.

+It takes place within July to October.

 As participant you join a remote team and get paid a nice stipend.

 ## Goals